0cjs/sedoc/8bit/kyo85/README.md

 (M100) The default power-off timeout is after 10 minutes of no keypresses.
 In BASIC, `POWER n` (_n_ = 10 - 255) sets the timeout to _n*6_ seconds and
 `POWER CONT` disables the timeout.

+### Batteries

+M100 and PC82 both appear to work with NiMH batteries and do not show a low battery light, but during TELCOM downloads and at other times the M100 shut off even with >1.2 V (no load) batteries, so it's probably best to stick with alkaline (1.5 V nominal) batteries.

 (M100) 4×AA alkaline batteries give about 20 hours of runtime. gLow battery indicator lights when about 20 minutes of battery (alkaline) remaining.